 Abhijan (1962) [The Expedition]

 Abijan [English Title: The Expedition] is a story of a proud Rajput man with a passion for his car.
 Narsingh (played by Soumitra Chaterjee) is descendent of a royal Rajput family.
 Narsingh drives a taxi and takes part in small races every once in a while.
 When a corrupt cop takes Narsingh’s license for illegal car racing, he finds himself in poverty.
 One thing leads to another and Narsingh finds a job with a businessman who employs him in dope smuggling.
-Abhijan shows how a proud Rajput man with dignity becomes a dope smuggler and then fights every bad situation to overcome.
+Abhijan shows how a proud Rajput man with dignity becomes a dope smuggler and then fights every bad situation to come out of it.

 Mahanagar (1963) [The Big City]

 Mahanagar [English Title: The Big City] is a story based on Abataranika by Narendranath Mitra.
 A film ahead of its time, Mahanagar is about a woman Arati who takes up a door-to-door saleswoman job to meet the financial requirement in the family.
-Despite familial adversity Arati’s husband supports her in the beginning but later he asks Arati to quit and find some other part time job.
+Despite familial adversity Arati’s husband supports her in the beginning, but later he asks Arati to quit and find some other part time job.
 Before Arati could quit, husband loses his job and Arati’s job becomes the only income source for the family.
-Arati begins to shine in her job and gains trust of her manager.
+Arati begins to shine in her job and gains the trust of her manager.
 Mahanagar is about a woman who becomes financially and psychologically independent after getting a job in the city.
-Arati left her job in end because her manager fired an office colleague for no reason whatsoever.
+Arati left her job in the end because her manager fired an office colleague for no reason whatsoever.
 To fight injustice and as a sign of protest Arati quits.

 Charulata (1964) [The Lonely House Wife]